-For such a beautiful place, Winterhollow does not seem to take kindly to strangers.
+For such a beautiful place, Winterhollow doesn’t seem to take kindly to strangers.

-I do not have to follow the little trail for long before the trees thin out and I find myself in the garden of the Hesperides.
+I don’t have to follow the little trail for long before the trees thin out and I find myself in the garden of the Hesperides.

 The old woman was right.
-There is more beauty here than I could have imagined, and for a moment I stare, overwhelmed by the joy and peace such a sight stirs within, as though all the bad inside is cleansed and washes away.
+There is more beauty here than I could have imagined, and for a moment I stare, overwhelmed by the joy and peace such a sight stirs within, as though all the bad inside is cleansed and washes away by beauty.

 The meadow is covered in bright green grass, so soft and perfect it hardly looks real, but the feeling of it between my toes tells me otherwise.
-It is much more pleasant than the grass of the forest.
+It’s much more pleasant than the grass of the forest.

-The sky above looks somehow bluer here, clear of clouds and troubles and branches keeping it away.
+The sky above looks somehow bluer here, clear of clouds and troubles and branches trying to keep it away.

 A waterfall runs down the cliff over there, a steaming warm pool at its feet, framed by the smoothest grey stones that shine beneath the sun.
-A trail of red, yellow and orange flowers lead away from the pool and around the edge of the forest, so that the clearing seems encased in a circle of fire.
+A trail of red, yellow and orange flowers lead away from the pool and around the edge of the forest, encasing the clearing in a circle of fiery petals.

 And at the center of it all, with resplendent blue and purple fairy birds fluttering about the top branches, stands the great tree carrying the golden apples.